-Don’t give cayenne to children under 2.
-However, capsaicin ointment may be used on the skin with caution in older children.
-Don’t use topical cayenne ointments for more than 2 days in a row in children.
+Do not give cayenne to children under 2.
+However, with caution, capsaicin ointment may be used on the skin for older children.
+Do not use topical cayenne ointments for more than 2 days in a row for a child.

-For shingles, psoriasis, arthritis, or muscle pain: Capsaicin cream (0.025 - 0.075% capsaicin) may be applied directly to the affected area up to 4 times a day.
-Pain may get slightly worse at first, but then may get better over the next few days.
+For shingles, psoriasis, arthritis, or muscle pain, capsaicin cream (0.025 to 0.075% capsaicin) may be applied directly to the affected area up to 4 times a day.
+Pain may get slightly worse at first.
+But then the pain may get better over the next few days.
 Capsaicin should be applied regularly several times a day.
-It usually takes 3 - 7 days before you notice substantial pain relief.
+It usually takes 3 to 7 days before you notice substantial pain relief.

-For digestive problems: Capsaicin may be taken in capsules (30 - 120 mg, 3 times daily).
+For digestive problems, capsaicin may be taken in capsules (30 to 120 mg, 3 times daily).

-Cayenne does not dissolve easily in water, so it’s hard to wash off.
+Cayenne does not dissolve easily in water, so it's hard to wash off.
 Use vinegar to get it off the skin.
-Capsaicin cream may cause an itching, burning sensation on the skin, but these symptoms tend to go away quickly.
-Test capsaicin cream on a small area of the skin before extended use.
-If it causes irritation, or if symptoms do not get better after 2 - 4 weeks, stop using it.
+Capsaicin cream may cause an itching, burning sensation on the skin.
+But these symptoms tend to go away quickly.
+Test capsaicin cream on a small area of your skin before extended use.
+If it causes irritation, or if your symptoms do not get better after 2 to 4 weeks, stop using it.

-Do not use capsaicin with a heating pad, and do not apply capsaicin cream immediately before or after hot showers.
+Do not use capsaicin with a heating pad.
+And do not apply capsaicin cream immediately before or after a hot shower.
 After using capsaicin, wash your hands well and avoid touching your eyes.
 If you're using cayenne around children, make sure they wash their hands thoroughly after handling cayenne and do not touch their eyes or nose.

 Capsaicin capsules may cause stomach irritation.
 People with ulcers or heartburn should talk to their health care provider before using capsaicin.
 Eating too much capsaicin could cause stomach pain.